 - For third-party integration, set End User Access to Yes.
 End users will sign in with their own Blackboard Learn IDs to use the integration.
 Each user's access is then limited to his or her own permissions.
 If you set End User Access to No, the integration always has access as if it were the Blackboard Learn user indicated on the form.

 - If you select Yes for the End User Access option, you can configure the integration as a Trusted Service.
 This configuration option is controlled by the Authorized To Act As User setting.
 Set this option to Yes to bypass the requirement for an end user to authorize the application’s use.
 See the section on Trusted Services below for more information.

 - Submit to save your settings for the integration.

 A trusted service will communicate with Blackboard Learn in a very similar way that third-party developed applications communicate with Blackboard Learn.
 An application for the trusted service will be created in the developer portal, and the trusted service will use those credentials to interact with Learn.

 - Automatically have a Blackboard Learn site register itself as integrated with that trusted service and not let site admins remove that integration

 - Bypass rate limits and site quotas normally placed on application integrations

 - Utilize 3 Legged OAuth without having to present the Blackboard Learn end user with an allow/deny integration UI

-A third-party application that is not a trusted service remains editable and selectable, while the trusted service application can’t be selected.
-The drop-down for actions on the trusted service also shows only the View buttons.
+A third-party application that isn't a trusted service remains editable and selectable, while the trusted service application can’t be selected.
+The menu for actions on the trusted service also shows only the View buttons.